Bill Gates is now retired from the software business, but he has fond memories of a Summer in 1969,

 Wrote some code and we tried real hard

-Jimmy quit and Joey got married
+Jimmy quit and Joey got

 Whoda known we'd ever get far